-Abbreviations: RT = radiotherapy, PTV = planning target volume, HAIP = hepatic arterial infusion pump, CEA = carcinoembryonic antigen, KRAS = Kirsten rat sarcoma virus, TARE = transarterial radioembolization

 Table 1: The categorization of clinical variables to imaging, treatment, and other (non-imaging and non-treatment) clinical variables.
 The goal of this categorization was to observe if different subsets of clinical data performed better at prediction progression in the absence of other subsets.

-Each feature set was used to build a RSF survival model with feature selection, without feature selection, and with a Cox Proportional Hazards (CPH) model instead of RSF.
-The goal was to evaluate the performance of radiomics compared to clinical data, whether the combination of both enhance performance, whether different radiomic volumes are more predictive, whether the lack of feature selection will result in overfitting, and whether using a classic, semi-parametric CPH model is sufficient.
+Each feature set was used to build a RSF survival model with feature selection, without feature selection, and with a CPH model model with gridsearch optimization of the regularization parameter.
+The goal was to evaluate the performance of radiomics compared to clinical data, whether the combination of both enhance performance, whether different radiomic volumes are more predictive, whether the lack of feature selection will result in overfitting, and whether using a CPH model is sufficient.

 3. Results

-The query resulted in obtaining imaging and chart data for N=97 patients, with 129 lesions identified on imaging. f the 129 lesions, 55 resulted in local progression, 67 in no local progression, and 7 in undetermined progression.
-The baseline distribution of clinical variables is summarized in Appendix A. The mean freedom from local progression was 10.5 months.
+The query resulted in obtaining CT imaging with intravenous contrast and chart data for N=97 patients, with 129 lesions identified on imaging.
+Of the 129 lesions, 55 resulted in local progression, 67 in no local progression, and 7 in undetermined progression.
+The baseline distribution of clinical variables is summarized in Supplementary Table S4 (grouped by lesion) and Supplementary Table S5 (grouped by patient).
+The mean freedom from local progression was 10.5 months.
+Dosage and fractions are summarized in Supplementary Table S6.
+Liver metastases were treated with total dose range of 24Gy-80Gy (mean: 52.6Gy) and number of fractions from 3-50 (mean: 8.6).
 The averaged cross-validation accuracies for different subsets are summarized in Table 2.
 Samples of the predicted survival and IBS curves compared to the ground truth are visualized in Figure 3.
 The results of feature importance computation are summarized in Tables 4-6.
+The final models were uploaded to a public repository linked in Supplementary Table S7.